Héctor Berenguel

-Héctor Berenguel del Pino (born 11 October 1974), known simply as Héctor as a player, is a Spanish retired footballer who played as a right-back or a central defender, currently a manager.
+Héctor Berenguel del Pino (born 11 October 1974), known simply as Héctor as a player, is a Spanish former professional footballer who played as a right-back or a central defender, currently a manager.

-He appeared in 162 La Liga matches in a 16-year professional career, mainly in representation of Deportivo (five seasons).
+He appeared in 162 La Liga matches in a 16-year senior career, mainly in representation of Deportivo (five seasons).
 He added 111 games and nine goals in the Segunda División.

 Playing career

 Héctor was born in Almería, Andalusia, and started playing with local Polideportivo Almería in the Segunda División B. In 1995 he signed with another side in that tier, Elche CF, achieving promotion to Segunda División two years later.

 After Elche were relegated the immediate season after, Héctor returned to his native region and joined Sevilla FC.
 Ever-present during his three-year tenure, he won two promotions to La Liga, scoring a career-high five goals in 2000–01 but also experiencing relegation the previous campaign; his first match in the competition came on 22 August 1999, in a 2–2 home draw against Real Sociedad.

 Free agent Héctor signed for Deportivo de La Coruña following the Galicians' league conquest, and proceeded to be relatively used, notably helping them to the 2002 edition of the Copa del Rey.
 In summer 2006 he moved to RCD Mallorca of the same league on a two-year contract, where he managed 29 league appearances in his second year, retiring aged 33 after helping the Balearic Islands team to a final seventh place.